buying process

 NPR, You Disappoint Me (and My Buyers) Again

-It was only last August when WBUR published this story about home-buying.
-I critiqued it here.
-In short, the story encouraged buyers to do five things (in bold).
+In August 2021, WBUR published this story about home-buying.
+The story encouraged buyers to do five things (in bold).
 A summary of my critiques is in italics after the “advice”: Prepare To Waive Contingencies.
 No, no. no, no, never.
 Check The Basement!
-Seller says you have
+Seller says you have 15 minutes, good luck!
+Since you are waiving home

 What a seller’s agent can tell our buyers